grafana/grafana/docs/sources/alerting/unified-alerting/alerting-rules/create-cortex-loki-managed-recording-rule.md

 ## Before you begin

-For Mimir and Loki data sources to work with Grafana 8.0 alerting, enable the ruler API by configuring their respective services.
+For Grafana Mimir and Loki data sources to work with Grafana 8.0 alerting, enable the ruler API by configuring their respective services.

 **Loki** - The `local` rule storage type, default for the Loki data source, supports only viewing of rules.
 To edit rules, configure one of the other rule storage types.